 A lot of people like to use a portable airbrush because it doesn’t require any type of setup and you can just start painting right away.
 You can charge your compressor battery with a USB cable, which makes it easy for you to charge with any compatible outlet.

 Of course, there are drawbacks to using a portable airbrush.
-They are battery operated and will not run efficiently for long periods of time.
+A compact, handheld airbrush with a battery will not run efficiently for long periods of time.
 As the compressor battery loses charge, the air pressure will drop.
 Maintaining a constant air pressure is necessary for airbrushing miniatures with any regularity.

-For priming and simple basecoats, you’ll probably be fine with a portable airbrush.
+For priming and simple base coats, you’ll probably be fine with a portable airbrush with a built in battery.
 But for more involved detailed tasks, a portable airbrush may lack the better duty operation you’ll want for a broad range of miniature painting tasks.